 - If you have a preferred editor, define it as the SQL*Plus default using, for example

 (note the leading underscore for "_editor").
-Ultraedit and Textpad are also highly rated.
+Ultraedit, Textpad and Notepad++ are also highly rated.

 - SQL*Plus "set" commands can usually be abbreviated, and can be combined onto one line, so for example